Ecodev/graphql-doctrine/README.md

 [Doctrine GraphQL Mapper](https://github.com/rahuljayaraman/doctrine-graphql) has been an inspiration to write this package.
 While the goals are similar, the way it works is different.
-Annotations are spread between properties and getter, but we work only on getter.
+In Doctrine GraphQL Mapper, annotations are spread between properties and methods, but we work only on methods.
 Setup seems slightly more complex, but might be more flexible.
 We built on conventions and widespread use of PHP 7.1 type hinting to have an easier out-of-the-box experience.